juristr/juristr.github.com/_drafts/getting-started-with-the-nextgen-js.md

 ### Default values

-What if a given value is not present while destructuring?
+What if a given value is not present during destructuring?
 Apply a default!

 ```javascript
 let a, b;